VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<ins>Hatebound</ins>:**
 2 groups of 4 random players will receive the following debuffs:
   + <span class="speDebuff">Clawbound</span>: these players will be chained to the *Left Eye*, in red.
 Any damage taken will also damage the *Left Eye*.
   + <span class="speDebuff">Fangbound</span>: these players will be chained to the *Right Eye*, in blue.
 Any damage taken will heal the *Right Eye*.

 These debuffs can be swaped if two players with different debuffs touch each other.
 After swapping, both players will receive a <span class="speDebuff">Bound and Determined</span> debuff for 3 seconds, preventing them to swap again.

 ___

 + **<ins>Flare Nova & Flare Star</ins>:**
-6 orbs will spawn and grow in size overtime, detonating once they're big enough.
+6 orbs will spawn and grow in size overtime, detonating once they're big enough and wiping the group.
 Each orb deals sharable <span class="magic">magical damage</span> and applying a <span class="debuff">Fire Resistance Down II</span> debuff for 12 seconds.
 The damage will scale with the orb size.

-	**Flare Nova**:
+  + **Flare Nova**:
   2 medium sized yellow orbs that spawn East and West.
 Since they're already big, they need to popped by 2 players each.

+    ___

-	**Flare Star**:
+  + **Flare Star**:
   4 small sized blue orbs that spawn North and South of each *Eye*.
 Since they are small enough they only need to popped by 1 player.

 ___